Keon-Kim-0/Poshmark-Auto-Share/README.md

 # Poshmark-Auto-Share

 Got frustrated that all extensions charge up to hundreds of dollarrs a month for such a simple feature.
+So I've made my own!
-So I learned how to make a chrome extension and maade this within a few hourrs.
-This type of product is very insignificant in terms of software engineering and should not be gate-kept with premium payments.
-Please leave a star if you're happy you found a free auto share!/Connect with me on linkedin :)
+This type of software is very simple and should not be gate-kept with premium payments.

 p.s) Please dont mind the name, it was originally made for my significant other.